-My shop has purchased a laptop scan tool.
+My shop bought a laptop scan tool.
 I helped decide which one to get and then installed it.
 Next I scanned the first vehicle.
 See what I think about the elm scan 5 laptop automotive scanners.

 I still prefer to hold a tool in my hands.
 The hand held scanner gets